 This course involves the study of ethical issues that confront individuals in the course of their daily lives.
-The focus is on the fundamental questions of right and wrong, of human rights and of conflicting obligations.
-The student should be able to understand and be prepared to make decisions in life regarding ethical issues.
-Code A
+The focus is on the fundamental questions of right and wrong, of human rights and

 Physical Education

 PED 100.
 Fundamentals of Fitness (3-0-3)